LyridInc/SalesSiteWebinar2022/Readme.md

 ## Getting started
-After cloning from Git, `npm install`
+After cloning from Git, `yarn install`

-`npm run dev` to run a development environment.
+`yarn run dev` to run a development environment.

-`npm build` prior to sending up to Lyrid platform is recommended.
+`yarn build` prior to sending up to Lyrid platform is recommended.